-- 3. The Commonwealth should commence consultation with State governments on the crediting of State royalties under the proposed mining tax regime, particularly the application of any cap on the available credits. - 4.
-Consideration should be given to excluding magnetite iron ore from the proposed MRRT.
-Failing this, the Commonwealth should ensure that, in finalising the detailed design parameters of the MRRT, emerging participants in the iron ore industry (including magnetite producers) are not disadvantaged relative to established participants. - 5.
-The Commonwealth Government should formally confirm that the revenue sharing arrangements with Western Australia in relation to the North West Shelf and Barrow Island projects will remain unaffected by the proposed expanded PRRT regime. - 6.
-In relation to the proposed Regional Infrastructure Fund (to be funded from MRRT and expanded PRRT revenues), the Commonwealth should confirm States' shares of the funding (in consultation with State governments); ensure States have sufficient autonomy and flexibility over how and where the funding is spent; and quarantine payments from the Fund from the Commonwealth Grants Commission process. - 7.
-The Commonwealth should deliver on its election commitment to Western Australia in relation to the Western Australian Infrastructure Fund (financed from Gorgon/Pluto PRRT revenues), and to the mining industry in relation to a flow-through shares scheme to encourage exploration activity.
+- 3. The Commonwealth should consult State governments on the crediting of State royalties under the proposed mining tax regime and honour the commitment under its Heads of Agreement with BHP Billiton, Rio Tinto and Xstrata to fully credit State royalties. - 4.
+The Commonwealth should clarify the application of the proposed MRRT as soon as possible to help address uncertainty and reduce business risk, including the immediate public release of the Policy Transition Group's report (which is due by the end of the year). - 5.
+Magnetite iron ore should be excluded from the proposed MRRT.
+Failing this, the Commonwealth should ensure that, in finalising the detailed design parameters of the MRRT, emerging participants in the iron ore industry (including magnetite producers) are not disadvantaged relative to established participants. - 6.
+The Commonwealth should adopt a similar approach to the MRRT for onshore (and offshore) petroleum projects, including the \$50 million per annum threshold.
+Furthermore, the threshold should be applied as an annual tax free threshold. - 7.
+The Commonwealth Government should formally confirm that the revenue sharing arrangements with Western Australia in relation to the North West Shelf and Barrow Island projects will remain unaffected by the proposed expanded PRRT regime.

+- 8. In relation to the proposed Regional Infrastructure Fund (to be funded from MRRT and expanded PRRT revenues), the Commonwealth should confirm States' shares of the funding (in consultation with State governments); ensure States have sufficient autonomy and flexibility over how and where the funding is spent; and quarantine payments from the Fund from the Commonwealth Grants Commission process. - 9.
+The Commonwealth should deliver on its 2007 election commitment to Western Australia in relation to the Western Australian Infrastructure Fund (financed from Gorgon/Pluto PRRT revenues), and to the mining industry in relation to a flow-through shares scheme to encourage exploration activity.